 Topline:

 Monterey Park city leaders have put the brakes on a proposed data center after hundreds of residents packed City Hall Wednesday night in opposition.
-The council approved a 45-day moratorium while it explores a permanent ban on data centers in the city.
+The council approved a 45-day moratorium on data centers while it explores a permanent ban on the facilities in the city.

 The project: The Australian-based developer HMC Capital Strat Cap wants to build a nearly 250,000-square-foot data center in the Saturn business park.